Index to Handbook

 Students should be neat and clean, well-groomed and dressed for school as the special place that it is.
 Parents have a fundamental responsibility to reinforce expectations of proper dress.
 Boys may wear long pants or slacks (worn at the waist); girls may wear slacks, capris, dresses, skirts or skorts with a flap (of reasonable length).
 As a general guideline, the following are considered to be inappropriate clothing for school: shorts (including walking shorts, culottes, jams, spandex or cut-offs); tank tops; shirts or sweatshirts with inappropriate writing, slogans or pictures; and jeans which are torn or ripped; clothing which exposes undergarments (including cami or bra straps).
 Tight-fitting clothing such as, but not limited to, leggings, tights and yoga pants are considered as underwear and must be covered by an appropriate length outer clothing.
 Generally, students may not wear hats in school.
 Students are not allowed to wear make-up.

 Shorts and culottes may be worn from May 1st until October 1st.
+On other days when the temperature is expected to exceed 80 degrees, the administrator may issue a variance in the no-shorts rule.
 Shorts which are not of reasonable length, spandex and cut-offs are considered to be inappropriate.
 Shorts, skorts, or skirts should be cut no higher than the end of the fingertips when the student is standing and the arm is extended naturally along the side.

 Dress Code – Mass Days (5132.2):

 Because Mass attire should reflect a greater sense of reverence and dignity, the following Dress Code applies to Mass Days: